NotCompsky/bpcs/README.md

 # COMPATIBILITY

-The code assumes a UNIX-like operating system.
-It will work on any Linux platform except Linux kernel 2.6.x series before Linux 2.6.33, due to the use of `sendfile`.
-BSD and MacOS I have not tested, however they appear to implement `sendfile` and `splice` too, so they should be fine.
+The code should work on Windows and all modern UNIX platforms.
+Windows has slightly more overhead due to lacking several kernel features (`sendfile` and `splice`).
+BSD and MacOS have not been tested, however they should be fine, and if not a workaround will be easy to implement.

 # IMPLEMENTATION